bwnance/Pathfinding-Demo/README.md

 # Pathfinding-Demo
-This project is an anthology of pathfinding method
+This project is an anthology of pathfinding methods

 I'll implement 3 or 4 different pathfinding algorithms, starting with A*